ubccpsc/310/project/Deliverable3.md

 # Project Sprint 3 (D3)

-## Web Server + Frontend UI
+## Introduction

-[Deliverable 1](Deliverable1.md) built a query engine to answer queries about UBC course sections.
+There are two major tasks for this deliverable:
-[Deliverable 2](Deliverable2.md) extended the query engine to aggregate answers about actual courses and support details about course spaces on campus.
-Ultimately, you have built a robust backend for quickly and flexibly querying a diverse dataset.
-This is a great foundation, but is not particularly usable: how could your implementation actually be used in the real world?
-After all, software is of little value if it is never deployed and used, no matter how well it is designed and implemented.
+* Implementing a Web Server and a Frontend UI

-In this deliverable you will complement your backend with a Web server and a frontend UI such that your software can be deployed and used as a Web application.
-Just as is common practice in Web development, you will be given a boilerplate UI implementation (consider us the "designers").
-Most of the functionality has been removed from the sources and it will be your job to hook it all up with your Web server implementation.
+* Solving the course timetabling problem

 This deliverable will extend your solutions for D1 and D2 so you must continue to work with the same partner using the same repository.
-D3 is worth 10% of your final grade (20% of your total project grade).
+D3 is worth 7.5% of your final grade (15% of your total project grade).
 You will not have to hand anything in; we will automatically analyze your repo on every push between when the deliverable is released and the due date [specified here](../README.md#project-sprint-schedule).

 As with D1 and D2, functional correctness comprises 80% of your grade and coverage comprises 20%.